CtrlK

 Specificity

-Lists multiple specific concrete actions: create experiments with metrics/treatments/flag config, start iterations, swap design between iterations, stop with a winner.
+Lists multiple specific concrete actions: create experiments with metrics/treatments/flag config, start iterations, swap design between iterations, and stop with a winner.
 These are detailed, actionable capabilities.

 3 / 3